Medico Guides 2nd Block Physiology Guidelines

 • Fibula ( It is less important than others , and is a tricky one as well) Do Landmarks properly at least and side determination.

-• Rest do the names of bones of foot and side determination of bones i.e talus , navicular , calcaneus etc.
+• Rest do the names of bones of foot and side determination of bones i.e talus , navicular , calcaneus etc, should know how to locate them on pictures and radiographs.

-• teaching through real bone or 3D animation.
+• Learn through real bone or 3D animation.

 • Clinicals of Bone:

-• Do the clinicals mentioned in BD alongside.
-And don’t skip clinicals from SNELLS.
-You must do all clinicals from SNELLS.
+• And don’t skip clinicals from SNELLS.
+You must do all clinicals from SNELLS. (also can do from PDF shared)

 • For OSPE: